algolia/kubernetes-hands-on/14-pdb/README.md

 * the `selector` to know on which pods to apply this PDB
 * a number either `minAvailable` or `maxUnavailable`.
 It can either be a fixed number like `2` in the example, or a percentage like `20%`

-If you want to see the effect of a PDB, you will need a multi-node k8s.
+If you want to see the effect of a PDB, you will need a multi-node Kubernetes.
 As those lines are written `minikube` is a single node cluster.
 To have locally a multi-node cluster you can install [kind](https://github.com/kubernetes-sigs/kind).

 Use the [configuration file](./kind.yml) provided to create your cluster: